ingadhoc/stock/stock_ux/README.rst

 Stock UX
 ========

 #.
-Add button "Set all Done" on moves lines in the picking
-#.
 Add observations on pickings (and deliveryslip)
 #.
-Add a wizard action in the stock move lines of a picking to change locations for several lines at the same time.
+Add a wizard action in the stock move lines of a picking to change locations for several lines at the same time with the 'Manage Multiple Stock Locations' permission
 #.
 Show always visible (for an existing lots configuration in the type operation) the notebook pages in lot form view when create and edit a lot from a stock move line.
 #.
 Add  reason return field in the picking return wizard and then bring that field to internal notes in the created picking.
 #.
 Add a stock picking list report to stock pickings.